nunobrum/PyLTSpice/README.md

 * Version 5.1
   * Important Bugfix on the LTComplex class.
-  * Fixes and enhancing the analysis toolkit.
+  * Fixes and enhance the analysis toolkit.
   * Deprecating SpiceEditor.write_netlist in favour of save_netlist()

 * Version 5.0